Deewana Main Deewana: Plot

-At the movies, Basant (as Vasnant) goes with Priya but he sees the real Vasant (his real friend) talking to Priya.
+At the movies, Basant (as Vasant) goes with Priya, but he sees the real Vasant (his real friend) talking to Priya.
 He oversees the conversation, gets angry and drops his ice creams.
 He says that he's not in the mood to watch the movie so they leave.
 Priya meets the guys at their home (Vasant's).
-Prakash calls Basant (who is Vasant to Priya) the boys find out Basant never told them about his girlfriend.
-One day Priya wants Basant (who is Vasant to her) to meet Ajit Singh, her father but he lies and says he's father is ill.
-The reason is because, when Ajit was pleading to save his daughter, Vasant shows up and says he'll be indebted to him.
-Basant realises he saw Vasant so when the father sees him he will know it is not the guy who donated blood.
-At the airport, Priya and Ajit are waiting for the flight but secretly Basnat sees them.
+Prakash calls Basant (who is Vasant to Priya) the boys find out that Basant never told them about his girlfriend.
+One day Priya wants Basant (who is Vasant to her) to meet Ajit Singh, her father, but he lies and says his father is ill.
+The reason is that, when Ajit was pleading to save his daughter, Vasant shows up and says he'll be indebted to him.
+Basant realizes he saw Vasant so when the father sees him he will know it is not the guy who donated blood.
+At the airport, Priya and Ajit are waiting for the flight but secretly Basant sees them.
 He purposely procrastinates to delay time and rejects her calls.
 But when Ajit leaves Basant acts as if he reached late.
-Outside a guy pushes Priya, Basant starts to beat him.
+Outside a guy pushes Priya, and Basant starts to beat him.
 Another day Basant calls Priya but he doesn't speak.
 He overhears Priya is going shopping.
 Basant calls after that and her father picks up.
 He says that he's in Hotel Heritage Room no. 448.
 But he return to Priya's house only to pretend if Uncle is there.
 But then a cop shows up and proclaims that Ajit is dead.
 Priya is heartbroken.